Beijing calls import duty “protectionist” and says it violates trade rules.

 Beijing has reacted strongly against the move, saying over the weekend that it would launch an “anti-dumping and anti-subsidy” investigation into imports of US vehicles and chicken products.

 The Chinese commerce ministry’s website quoted Chen Deming, the commerce minister, as saying that the US move, announced on Friday, was a violation of global trade rules and a “grave act of trade protectionism”.

 “This is an abuse of special safeguard provisions and sends the wrong signal to the world,” Chen said.

-The Chinese authorities said in a statement: “In line with national laws and World Trade Organisation rules, the commerce ministry has started an anti-dumping and anti-subsidy examination of some imported US car products and chicken meat.”
+The Chinese authorities said that “in line with national laws and World Trade Organisation rules, the commerce ministry has started an anti-dumping and anti-subsidy examination of some imported US car products and chicken meat”.

 |What is dumping?|